 Many people subconsciously make the mistake of only seeing the issues concerning 9/11 in black and white, as opposed to shades of gray.
 This is known as the black-or-white fallacy.
 In this case, the false dilemma is: 9/11 was either carried out by Al-Qaeda or it was an inside job.

-Just because the evidence suggests that US and other international intelligence agencies were involved doesn't mean bin Laden and Al-Qaeda hijackers weren't involved.
+Just because the evidence suggests that rouge criminal elements of US and other international intelligence agencies were involved doesn't mean bin Laden and Al-Qaeda hijackers weren't involved.

 From 2006: FBI says, "No hard evidence connecting Bin Laden to 9/11"